I’m not a city slicker at all.

 Calling all digital nomads!
 The Quarter Poshtel is THE place in Bangkok to get shit done and explore the city on a budget.

 It’s right smack-dab in the middle of Bangkok, and only steps away from a BTS and Airport Rail Link stations.
-It’s the perfect spot to base yourself as you make your way through your 3-day Bangkok itinerary.
+It’s the perfect spot to base yourself as explore Bangkok’s attractions.

 The poshtel is beautiful, from it’s bright, airy rooms and modern furnishings to its minimalist decor and rooftop chillout area.